 “If you file Form 1040, include the taxable amount in the total on line 7.
 If the taxable amount was not reported on Form W-2, also enter “SCH” and the taxable amount on the dotted line next to line 7.”
 (Source)

 What should I do if I am paid through an HR department or appointment?

 If you are one of the lucky folks who is paid through an HR department or an appointment, you will probably be able to have taxes taken out of your monthly income.
 Check with your HR department to see if this is possible.
 If this is the case, then FANTASTIC (you don’t typically have to worry about owing money come tax season).
 If you are paid through an HR department or appointment, you will receive a W2 income earnings statement; you will report your income in the appropriate box on the tax form (instead of “other income” for first year students or fellowship holders).

 I am still ridiculously confused.
 Who can I talk to?

 Unfortunately, the university is not “allowed” to give out *any* tax advice.
+They do give out some information at various workshops around tax season; some 2018 slides are here.
 I strongly suggest you chat with other graduate students about this if you are not sure!
 While our advice isn’t official, it can definitely help.